-All Hudson Bay blankets are hand loomed in England of the finest wool.
+All Hudson Bay blankets are hand-loomed in England with the finest wool.
 You will truly have this blanket for a lifetime and enjoy it if you take care of it.
 It is dry clean only.
-This is perhaps the most luxurious wool blanket and great for keeping at your home for emergency or daily use.
+This is perhaps the most luxurious wool blanket and great for keeping at your home for an emergency or daily use.

 What’s your favorite wool blanket?
 Have any tips for cleaning them?
 I noticed that most wool blankets are 2 lbs or more.
 Is there any super light yet warm ones out there that you have found?